 Scientific reason for Perseverance

 According to psychologists, perseverance and belief in oneself go hand in hand.
-If one believes that one can accomplish a certain goal one will be motivated to achieve it and thus will fight against the odds to achieve it.
+If one believes that he can accomplish a certain goal, he will be motivated to achieve it and will fight against the odds to achieve it.
 Is there some science behind this psychology?
 The answer is YES.
 As per the research, ‘Dopamine’ is the fuel that keeps people motivated to persevere and achieve a goal.
 One has the power to increase the production of dopamine by changing the attitude and behavior.
 Scientists have identified higher levels of dopamine – also known as the “reward molecule” – as being linked to forming lifelong habits, such as perseverance.

 Neuroscientists have known for years that dopamine is linked to positive behavior reinforcement and the ‘ding, ding, ding’ jackpot feeling one gets when one accomplishes a goal.
-Neuroscientific research shows that higher levels of dopamine might separate the internal drive some people have to persevere while lower dopamine levels cause others to give up.
 Obviously, there are a wide range of factors that come into play when someone decides to persevere -but dopamine can be harnessed and used as a prime motivating force.

-I would like to raise a question for readers, psychologists and scientists to consider.
-In the context of Innovation, when the person moves from Perseverance to Obstinacy, the Dopamine perhaps gets dried but the external factors that I explained at the beginning of this article makes the person pretend to be persevering (Obstinacy).
+I would like to raise a question for readers, psychologists and scientists – In the context of Innovation, when a person moves from Perseverance to Obstinacy, the Dopamine perhaps gets dried but the external factors that I explained at the beginning of this article makes the person pretend to be persevering (Obstinacy).
 Is such a person happy?
-If not is there some other hormone/chemical that could detect this behavior?
+If not is there some other hormone/chemical that could detect this state?